-worker shuttle buses leave Eugene daily between 8am and 9:30am, Friday, Saturday, and Sunday of Fair from the Valley River Center shuttle site.
+WORKER SHUTTLE BUSES leave Eugene daily between 7am and 9:30am, Friday, Saturday, and Sunday of Fair from the Valley River Center shuttle site.
 There is absolutely no overnight parking at the shuttle site.

-public parking at the fair.
+PUBLIC PARKING AT THE FAIR.
 Fair-going public arriving in any vehicle other than human-powered (including motorcycles) will be charged for parking.
 Parking passes may be purchased for \$15 per vehicle, either in advance or at the gate.
 Each patron over the age of 12 must have an admission ticket to come on site no matter what form of transportation is chosen.
 Visitors' cars are not allowed to enter the Fair Site after 6pm on Fair days.

-TRAFFIC FLOW.
+NEW: TRAFFIC FLOW.
 Traffic Crews work in the hot sun and eat dust all day.
 Please say "Hi" and be cooperative.
 They know how to squeeze a lot of cars into limited space, and they know areas that need protecting.
 The public will use both the Maple Gate and Bus Road entrances on days of the event.
-Beginning Tuesday pre-Fair, staff, performers, and booth members will use the Bus Road entrance on Suttle Road.
+Beginning Tuesday Pre-Fair, staff, performers, and booth members will use the Bus Road entrance on Suttle Road.
 No vehicles, except those with emergency stickers, can enter any gate between 6pm and 8pm on event days.
+All vehicles, except those with emergency stickers, must go with the flow of traffic.